Subaru-PFS/drp_doc/dev-practices/practices.rst

 Having this convention helps team members see which branches are related to formal activities, and which JIRA tickets track those activities, as opposed to informal development.

-While making your changes, it is highly recommended to include, or update, unit tests or the integration test to demonstrate that the updated code behaves as expected according to the issue description.
+While making your changes, please where possible include, or update, unit tests or the integration test to demonstrate that the updated code behaves as expected according to the issue description.
-Please also provide or update documentation where appropriate so that users are aware of the change.
+Please also provide or update documentation where appropriate so that users are aware of the change, and there is sufficient text to be added to the corresponding release notes.

 Developers *must* ensure that all unit tests pass before merging code.
 Reviewers and developers are both responsible for checking this.